ant-laz/streamingworkshop/README.md

 # Apache Beam streaming pipeline workshop
 Step by step development of a streaming pipeline in Python using Apace Beam.

+In this workshop we will develop a streaming pipeline, showing how to get data in JSON format and parse it (using Beam schemas), how to aggregate it and write out to files.

+We will apply complex analytics to the stream, calculating properties of a session for different users, grouping together events of the same session by using windowing.

+As a bonus point, we will explore how to use the parameters of a DoFn to inspect the properties of the window, adding information about the window and the trigger, to understand the concepts of windowing, triggering and accumulation mode.

+## Choosing the correct code branch

+The "main" branch has the complete code for the streaming pipeline.

+The "workshop" branch has code with gaps that are to be completed live in the workshop.

+Checkout the "workshop" branch and challenge yourself !

 ## Setting up your environment

 ```sh